feltcoop/svelte-mutable-store/README.md

 [`writable`](https://svelte.dev/docs#run-time-svelte-store-writable) stores.
-In other words, you shouldn't use this library unless you're also enabling [`immutable`](https://svelte.dev/docs#compile-time-svelte-compile) because of the minor performance and ergonomic tradeoffs.
+In other words, you shouldn't use this library unless you're also enabling [`immutable`](https://svelte.dev/docs#compile-time-svelte-compile) because of the performance and ergonomic downsides.

 > view this example in
 > [a REPL on svelte.dev](https://svelte.dev/repl/08660ee9225a48aeb0cb5cb695715bbe?version=3.46.2)